kaizendorks/dexa/README.md

 - DONE automatically prompt user to install stack used in project if not currently installed locally.
 In order to add a test, adding stacks from local folders should be implemented.

 Generate:
-- allow stacks to define their "generate" commands, by just adding a template folder inside `/generate`.
+- DONE allow stacks to define their "generate" commands, by just adding a template folder inside `/generate`.
 No need for any extra config or metadata in `dexa.js`, all commands will take a `[name]` required argument as in `dx generate page my-new-page`.
 The command has to be run in a project folder previously initialized with `dx init`

 ### 0.4.0

+Template:
+- rename the `render` method as `apply`, since not every template will copy/render files.
+Some might provide a custom overriden action and just use execa to for example `npx fastify-cli init`
+- add `makeVariant` method to manually handle scenarios where a template like `generate/api-crud` has subfolders like `/common`, `/mongo` or `/postgre` with some logic based on the project features and/or user provided options to determine which ones to render.
+This way in the overriding template's action method, the received template object can be used to `const commonTemplate = makeVariant('./common')` and later call `commonTemplate.render(...)` (and similar for the other variants) based on arbitrary logic as implemented by the stack.

 Init:
 - optionally create new git repo and first commit